mohimanilab/molDiscovery/docs/NPDtools-2.6.0-beta-manual.md

 The latest version of the manual is available online at <https://github.com/ablab/npdtools>.
 All projects news are at <http://cab.spbu.ru/software/npdtools/>.

-NPDtools version 2.6.0-alpha was released under the Apache 2.0 License on February 10, 2020 and can be downloaded from <https://github.com/mohimanilab/molDiscovery/releases>.
+NPDtools version 2.6.0-beta was released under the Apache 2.0 License on February 10, 2020 and can be downloaded from <https://github.com/mohimanilab/molDiscovery/releases>.
 The software is developed in collaboration of [Saint Petersburg State University](http://cab.spbu.ru) (Russia), [University of California San Diego](http://cseweb.ucsd.edu/~ppevzner/) (CA, USA) and [Carnegie Mellon University](http://mohimanilab.cbd.cmu.edu) (PA, USA).

-**Note:** 2.6.0-alpha is an alpha version release built on top of 2.4.0 and it misses some features of 2.5.0.
+**Note:** 2.6.0-beta is a beta version release built on top of 2.4.0 and it misses some features of 2.5.0.
 The main feature of version 2.6.* is the molDiscovery approach for efficient and accurate database search of small molecules.
 A stable 2.6 release including all 2.5 features and thorough testing of molDiscovery will be released soon and available from <https://github.com/ablab/npdtools/releases>.